 – Peter, parent of a 13-year-old with ASD

-Your child might ask tricky questions, such as, ‘How do I get a girlfriend/boyfriend?’, or ‘How do you kiss someone?’
+Your child with autism spectrum disorder (ASD) might ask tricky questions, like, ‘How do I get a girlfriend/boyfriend?’, or ‘How do you kiss someone?’
 By answering these questions, and speaking to your child about sex and sexuality, you can help him to understand his feelings and behave appropriately.

 You might need to explain attraction to your child.
 For example, when she’s attracted to another person, she might feel a tingly sensation in her body, or she might think about the other person a lot and want to be with them a lot.
 A Social Story™ might be helpful.